Sheshiyer/wiki-heyzackai/00-foundation/zack-ai-product-guardrails.md

 - Privacy and safety controls you manage; local processing by default
 - Educational content aligned with curriculum standards
 - Emotional intelligence development
-- Safe, monitored AI interactions
+- Safe AI interactions with parental awareness

 ---